TomSssM/MyCodewars/snippets/server-side-js/11-down-stat/article.md

 is look at the value of the `Content-Length` header.
 Do note however that it may sometimes be missing for cross-domain requests as the server doesn't really have to provide it.
-The full code for tracking the download process is [here](./code-1-download/index.js)
+The full code for tracking the download process is [here](./code-1-download/index.js) So basically to track down the download status of a response we need to read it manually.